EnhancedJax/DitchedProjects/README.md

 # DitchedProjects
 Past projects by me which were never finished.
 All the projects here aims to replace the start menu, but failed due to number of reasons.

+### Warning: Some skins would turn your taskbar off directly.
+You can restore it by [restarting explorer.exe](https://www.businessinsider.com/how-to-restart-windows-explorer)

+# List of skins
 ### RainCenter
 ![](https://github.com/EnhancedJax/DitchedProjects/blob/master/RainCenter/%40Resources/Graphics/GUIs/Logo.png)